 8. Grandparents usually live with their children’s family until they die

-Children usually stay with their family until they marry, and the grandparents usually live with their children’s family until they die.
+Children usually stay with their families until they marry, and their grandparents usually live with the family of their children until they die.
 There are very few retirement homes in the country, and generally, you keep the family close.

 9. At traditional Greek weddings everyone dance and throw plates